By George Beccaloni

 - Oval medallion by Albert Bruce-Joy of Wallace's head and shoulders in profile facing right, in the Wellcome Library, London (object number ICV No 18440).
 This medallion appears to be identical to the example in the Linnean Society.
 The Wellcome Library catalogue says it is made from plaster, but it looks like bronze.

-- Circular medallion, in white marble, of Wallace's head and shoulders in profile facing left, in Westminster Abbey in the North Aisle of the Choir, between those of Charles Darwin and Joseph Lister.
+- Circular medallion, in white marble, of Wallace's head and shoulders in profile facing left (a mirror image of Wallace), in Westminster Abbey in the North Aisle of the Choir, between those of Charles Darwin and Joseph Lister.
+It is inscribed "ALFRED RUSSEL WALLACE 1823-1913".
 This was commissioned by the Wallace Memorial Committee and carved by Albert Bruce-Joy, who based it on the earlier medallion he had made of Wallace facing right.
 It was unveiled on 1st November 1915.
 For more information CLICK HERE.

 - Circular medallion, in plaster (some damage), in the Natural History Museum, London, of Wallace's head and shoulders facing left (55 cm in diameter (including the outer rim) and 5 cm thick).
-This was made by Albert Bruce-Joy (d.
-1924) in 1914 and is inscribed: ALFRED RUSSEL WALLACE 1906.
-A. Bruce Joy Sc.
-1914.
+This was made by Albert Bruce-Joy in 1914 and is inscribed: ALFRED RUSSEL WALLACE - 1906" and signed "1914 A. Bruce-Joy St(?)."
 Thackery (1995) states "Provenance: Unknown, but in the Museum since at least 1931.
 There is a bronze version at the Linnean Society and a plaster copy at the National Portrait Gallery."
-[Note that this medallion is similar but not identical to the marble medallion in Westminster Abbey.
-The medallion in the National Portrait gallery is much smaller, was made earlier, and depicts Wallace facing right, rather than left, as does the medallion in the Linnean Society.]
+Note that this medallion is similar but different to the marble medallion in Westminster Abbey.
+The medallion in the National Portrait gallery is much smaller, was made earlier, and depicts Wallace facing right, rather than left, as does the medallion in the Linnean Society.
 The Wallace Memorial Fund's resin bronze plaques are casts of this medallion.

 - Bust, in plaster, in the Natural History Museum, London.
 It was made by W. Watagin in 1958.
 It depicts the head and shoulders of Wallace as a young man, facing forward, wearing a coat.
 It is inscribed: W. W. 1958 Moscow.
 Thackery (1995) states "Provenance: Presented by the Museum Darwinianum, Moscow, through Professor A. E. Kohts, in 1959.
 Notes: Uniform with the bust of Darwin by Watagin."
 [This bust can't currently be found]